lhermann/lukashermann.dev/content/writing/midjourney-style-modifiers.md

 In addition to using the words in the prompt to generate the image, the Midjourney AI also uses style modifiers to provide additional instructions and control over the appearance of the generated image.
 Style modifiers are special suffixes or phrases that are attached to specific words in the prompt, and they provide additional information to the AI about the desired appearance or style of the generated image.
 By using style modifiers in the text prompt, users can produce a wider range of different visual effects in the generated image.

-Overall, the Midjourney AI image generation system is a powerful and versatile tool that allows users to create a wide range of interesting and varied images.
-By providing a text prompt that includes specific words and style modifiers, users can generate images that are highly relevant and specific to their needs, and that can be used for a wide range of different purposes and applications.

 ## Effects of word order and emphasis on image generation

 Let's explore how Midjourney interprets simple word combinations.
 In this experiment, we use the words "human" and "car" in a variety of different combinations in the text prompt, and observe the resulting images to see how the order and emphasis of the words affect the appearance of the generated image.